matomo-org/developer-documentation/docs/4.x/getting-started-part-1.md

 ```

 The configured DB user for the tests should also have privileges to create and drop databases.

+For more detailed instructions you can visit the [PHP Tests page](/guides/tests-php).

 ## Create a plugin